CSC207-NueralNova/group-project/README.md

 ### [User Stories and Use Cases](#user-stories-and-use-cases)

 ## Installation Instructions
-No need to install anything, simply go to the website linked [here.](https://group-project-kappa.vercel.app/)
+Go to the website linked [here.](https://group-project-kappa.vercel.app/) Formatted for desktop and mobile.

 ## Usage
 First, go to the [website](https://group-project-kappa.vercel.app) and click Get Started.